rocky-linux/documentation/docs/books/incus_server/03-incusinit.md

 ## Incus initialization

-Your server environment is all setup.
+Your server environment is all set up.
 You are ready to initialize Incus.
 This is an automated script that asks a series of questions to get your Incus instance up and running:

 ```bash
 incus admin init